-- Each half term data is collected from all teachers showing the current level of attainment for Maths, reading and writing.
-This means that teachers and senior leaders can track the progress of children across the school year and intervene if children experience difficulties - In the case of intervention programmes, progress is reviewed every 8 weeks, which might include testing or screening.
-These programmes are reviewed by the SENCO and the class teacher, who use the information to plan and design the next 8 week's intervention programme if necessary. - Teachers and their LSA review in-class additional support weekly and often daily. - Teachers are observed by senior leaders as part of the school Managing Performance and Progress system; the deployment of additional adults in the classroom and the progress of students with additional learning requirements are part of the Teacher Standards, against which the quality of teaching is measured - The Head Teacher is responsible for whole school data and tracks the school's progress against national standards.
-This provides guidance for teachers when planning the curriculum and additional support for children - At the start of each academic year the children are screened for reading, spelling and maths skills.
-This allows us to identify who may need: further support; intervention, or; additional assessment to detect any underlying difficulties
+- Each term data is collected from all teachers showing the current level of attainment for maths, reading and writing.
+Teachers and senior leaders can track the progress of children across the school year and intervene where appropriate. - In the case of intervention programmes, progress is continually reviewed, and may include testing or screening.
+These programmes are monitored by the SENCO and the class teacher, who use the information to plan and design next steps in learning. - Teachers and their LSAs review in-class additional support weekly and often daily, as part of continual assessment for learning. - Teachers are observed by senior leaders as part of the school Managing Performance and Progress System; the deployment of additional adults in the classroom and the progress of pupils with additional learning requirements are part of the Teacher Standards, against which the quality of teaching is measured. - The Head Teacher is responsible for whole school data and tracks the school's progress against national standards.
+This provides guidance for teachers when planning the curriculum and additional support for children. - During the academic year, the children are regularly assessed.
+This allows us to identify who may need: further support; intervention, or; additional assessment to detect any underlying difficulties.

-What support will there be for my child's overall well being?
+What support will there be for my child's overall wellbeing?
 What is the pastoral, medical and social support available in the school?

-• The Class teacher will use circle times and our core Christian values of courage, compassion and creativity to promote the well-being of all the children in their class.
-This will be supported by whole school Acts of Worship which teach the values

-- Each Class will use the ELSA (Emotional Literacy Support Assistant) who has been trained by and receive regular supervision support from Hampshire Educational Psychology Service.
-The SENCO arranges this provision and teachers can request this support for their pupils, when they consider it to be suitable.
-The areas of emotional difficulties that ELSAs provide for are: specified social skills; friendships and relationships; anger management; loss and change; self-organisation - Children who struggle with social situations are provided with a choice of quiet spaces to go during lunchtimes and break times, where they are supported by LSAs to manage unstructured social time
+- The class teacher will use PSHE/circle times and our core Christian values of courage, compassionand creativity to promote the well-being of all the children in their class.
+This will be supported by whole school Acts of Worship which teach the values and our SCARF Life Education Programme (Safety, Caring, Achievement, Resilience, Friendship). - Each class will have the opportunity to use the two ELSAs (Emotional Literacy Support Assistant) who have been trained by and receive regular supervision support from Hampshire Educational Psychology Service.
+The SENCO arranges this provision and teachers can request this support for their pupils, when they consider it to be beneficial.
+The areas of emotional difficulties that ELSAs provide for are: specified social skills; friendships and relationships; anger management; loss and change; self-organisation. - Children who struggle with social situations are provided with a choice of quiet spaces to go during lunchtimes and break times, where they are supported by LSAs to manage unstructured social time.